danielrearden/graphql-zephyr/README.md

   ): PostLikedByConnection!
 }
 ```

+> Note: In addition to typeDefs and resolvers, `createSchemaComponents` also returns a schema object.
+While this schema cannot be used on its own (it has no root types), it can be used with tools like GraphQL Code Generator and the GraphQL VS Code extension as shown [here](https://www.graphql-code-generator.com/docs/getting-started/schema-field#javascript-export).

 **Step 5:** Use the query builder inside your schema to generate complete SQL queries right from the root of your schema.